Thrift trumps Abenomics as Japan shoppers stick to bargains

 “Shoppers are buying at the cheaper end of our product lines, so spending per customer has fallen,” he said after the company maintained its sales and operating profit forecasts for the year, knocking its shares 6 percent lower on Friday.

-Abe’s policies have boosted Japan’s benchmark Nikkei average by two-thirds since mid-November, cheering stock market investors who used their new-found wealth to splurge on luxury goods such as handbags from LVMH-owned Louis Vuitton and jewellery from Tiffany & Co.
+Abe's policies have boosted Japan's benchmark Nikkei average .N225 by two-thirds since mid-November, cheering stock market investors who used their new-found wealth to splurge on luxury goods such as handbags from LVMH-owned (LVMH.PA) Louis Vuitton and jewelry from Tiffany & Co (TIF.N).

 “They keep saying the economy is getting better but so far I haven’t seen it reflected at all in my day-to-day life,” said Ayano Sakuma, 33, a housewife who was shopping in central Tokyo with her son.